dmd-program/dmd-100/topics/what_is_design.md

 7. **Embracing diversity. **Accepting different solutions in order to distill wisdom from their shared mindset
 8. **Materializing opportunity. **Condensing wild ideas into applicable products, tools and models
 9. **Responding to challenge. **Acting by both thinking and doing"

+These lists were not meant to be hard rules that apply to everything, but they can be helpful guidelines and mission statements when making or evaluating design.

 ## Citations